Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Introduction

-More recently, researchers have explored learning-based geometry estimation for wide-field-of-view imagery, either by projecting different camera models into a common equirectangular space \cite{guo2025depth} or by adopting ray-based formulations that implicitly capture projection effects within the network \cite{piccinelli2025unik3d}.
+More recently, researchers have explored learning-based geometry estimation for large field-of-view imagery, either by projecting different camera models into a common equirectangular space \cite{guo2025depth} or by adopting ray-based formulations that implicitly capture projection effects within the network \cite{piccinelli2025unik3d}.
 However, these methods primarily focus on single-view depth or point map estimation and do not directly address multi-view 3D reconstruction.
 To the best of our knowledge, existing work does not provide a generalizable solution for multi-view 3D geometric estimation across cameras with wide fields of view.

-\textbf{Main Results}\quad As shown in Table \ref{tab:model_comparison}, Wid3R introduces the first feed-forward neural network for multi-view 3D reconstruction on wide field-of-view images captured with fisheye and spherical cameras.
-Our method models scene geometry directly by representing each pixel as a camera ray and encoding ray directions using spherical harmonics \cite{piccinelli2025unik3d}.
-This representation unifies diverse camera models and distortion characteristics under a common geometric formulation, without requiring explicit rectification or camera specific preprocessing.
-In addition, we introduce a camera model token as a lightweight conditioning mechanism that enables the network to account for projection and distortion characteristics unique to each camera type.
-Together, these components allow Wid3R to reason about multi-view geometric relationships in a distortion aware manner, enabling robust and generalizable 3D reconstruction across diverse datasets with wide field-of-view camera types \cite{duckworth2023smerf,gunes2025fiord,armeni2017joint,yeshwanth2023scannet++,chang2017matterport3d}.
+\textbf{Main Results}\quad As shown in Table \ref{tab:model_comparison}, we present Wid3R, the first feed-forward neural network for multi-view 3D reconstruction from wide field-of-view images captured with fisheye or spherical cameras.
+Given a set of distorted multi-view images, Wid3R jointly estimates dense 3D point maps and camera poses without requiring explicit rectification or camera-specific preprocessing.
+Wid3R utilizes a ray-based geometric representation that models each pixel as a camera ray and encodes ray directions using spherical harmonics \cite{piccinelli2025unik3d}.
+This formulation enables the network to reason directly about scene geometry across diverse projection models and distortion characteristics within a unified network.
+In addition, we introduce a camera model token as a lightweight conditioning mechanism that enables the network to adapt to different camera models.
+Together, these components establish Wid3R as a multi-view geometric foundation model that operates in ray space with camera-aware conditioning, enabling robust 3D reconstruction across diverse datasets captured by wide-angle cameras \cite{duckworth2023smerf,gunes2025fiord,armeni2017joint,yeshwanth2023scannet++,chang2017matterport3d}.